virink/phpext_phpjiami_decode/README.md

 # phpjiami_decode

-An ext for php to decode some phpjiami
+An extension for php to decode some phpjiami and extcrypt

+- [x] phpjiami
+- [x] extcrypt
+- [ ] OPCode

 ## Support version